jeras/TCB/doc/TCB.md

 ### Data packing examples

-All provided examples are configured for:
+All provided examples are configured for descending order `ORD=DESCENDING`.
-- logarithmic size `SIZ=LOGARITHMIC`,
-- descending order `ORD=DESCENDING`.
 Examples are given for the next data packing configurations:
 - logarithmic size mode, fixed of variable size transfers with and without misaligned access support,
 - byte enable mode, with and without misaligned access support, for both little and big endianness.

 The examples list all supported read/write transfers in a table.
-Unsupported transfers can be handles by ignoring the request and responding with an error.
+Unsupported transfers can be handled by ignoring the request and responding with an error.
 Alternatively unsupported transfers can just cause undefined behavior.

 #### Logarithmic size mode